MarcoVinicioGM/Study-Abroad-Scholarships/README.md

 ---

-### ✨ Highlights

-*   **Comprehensive Listings:** A wide variety of scholarships for different regions, fields of study, and student profiles.
-*   **Community-Driven:** Contributions and updates from users like you are welcome to keep the list current and accurate.

----

 ### 📚 How to Use This Resource

-All the scholarship information is contained in this `README.md` file.
+All the scholarship information is contained in this `.md` files.
 You can browse through the list to find scholarships that match your eligibility and interests.
 Each entry includes the scholarship name, a brief description, and a link to the official page for more details and the application process.

 ---